 Benjamin Kuchera holds a BFA from the CalArts School of Film & Video.
-His studies began with a full scholarship to the Minneapolis College of Art in the PSEO program after achieving the highest score possible on the International Baccalaureate Fine Arts test.
-The School of the Art Institute of Chicago admitted him in a transfer and he advanced his illustration efforts before realizing he wanted to attend film school at CalArts.
+His studies began with a full scholarship to the Minneapolis College of Art in the PSEO program after achieving the highest score possible on the International Baccalaureate Fine Arts scale.
+While attending The School of the Art Institute of Chicago, Kuchera advanced his illustration efforts before realizing the need to attend film school at CalArts.

-Being the first student in CalArts history to make a feature film on 16mm Kodak film stock made for a major portfolio piece that started advanced studies for two years on a full-ride scholarship in one of the world’s first New Media programs as a Master’s student at the University of Cincinnati School of Design, Art, Architecture and Planning.
+Being the first student in CalArts history to make a feature film on 16mm Kodak film stock made for a major portfolio piece that later would start advanced studies for two years on a full-ride scholarship in one of the world’s first New Media programs as a Master’s student at the University of Cincinnati School of Design, Art, Architecture and Planning.